 “Heart cells are fragile and when oxygen reenters they need to switch back to their normal metabolic rate,” Tang says.
 “A lot of cells just don’t adjust well and will die.”

 The state of ischemia also produces and recruits a variety of factors and cells that promote inflammation to help protect from infection and haul off debris from dying cells.
-This highly inflammatory state produces a lot of free radicals, unstable atoms that can cause even more damage to heart cells.
+This highly inflammatory state produces a lot of free radicals, and unstable atoms that can cause even more damage to heart cells.
 “That is why a lot of patients don’t die because of ischemia, they die because of reperfusion,” Tang says.

 Notch 1 signaling is an endogenous method of protecting the heart from oxidative stress that can prevent cell suicide — which is in direct conflict with the tagging for death work of FBXW7 — so here FBXW7 modifies active Notch 1 so it can’t function.

-FBXW7 is called an ubiquitin enzyme, because it adds the small molecule ubiquitin to proteins, which basically tags them for delivery to the garbage.
+FBXW7 is called a ubiquitin enzyme because it adds the small molecule ubiquitin to proteins, which basically tags them for delivery to the garbage.
 “It’s a bad enzyme,” says Tang.
-In this scenario, one of the things it’s modifying is active Notch 1 and when FBXW7 goes us up, miR322 goes down.
+In this scenario, one of the things it’s modifying is active Notch 1 and when FBXW7 goes up, miR322 goes down.
 In fact, there is not just an association of the two but miR322 typically regulates FBXW7, physically binding to it to keep it from doing anything bad.
 When ischemia reduces miR322 levels, FBXW7 is freer to tag and eliminate, Tang says.

 MiR322 overexpression, which increases Notch 1, has been shown to have similar protective effects in the brain, where an ischemic stroke has pretty much the same effect as a heart attack.